 Bom Kim, the founder of what would become one of South Korea’s largest leading-edge tech companies, started his first venture with much more humble ambitions.
 While studying as an undergraduate at Harvard, he created Current Magazine, a “for students, written by students” publication that he later sold to Newsweek in 2001.
 After a short stint at the Boston Consulting Group, he wound up back in the media industry, raising $4mn for a Harvard alumni magazine dubbed 02138 (after Cambridge’s zip code).
-It folded in the midst of the 2009 financial crisis and Bom headed back to Harvard to get his MBA and buy some time to come up with his next idea.
+It folded in the midst of the 2009 financial crisis, but not before Bom sold it, protecting his investors from the worst of outcomes.
+Bom then headed back to Harvard to get his MBA and buy some time to come up with his next idea.
 Seoul-born but having lived in the U.S. since he was 7, he wondered whether there were U.S. businesses that could do well in Korea where entrepreneurial-spirit was often lacking, and he could marry his experience with start-ups to his knowledge of the native culture.

 In 2010, just six months after starting his MBA at Harvard, Bom dropped out to create a Korean Groupon, becoming the 30th entrepreneur to mimic the very popular U.S.-based business that VC’s were falling over themselves to fund.
 Groupon’s revenue growth was nearly parabolic (they 20x’ed the $30mn they generated in 2009 in 2010 and then matched their 2010 annual sales in the just first 3 months of 2011).
 After raising an initial $2mn from investors including fellow Harvard-alum Bill Ackman, Bom moved to Korea and started “Coupang”, a play on Coupon and Korean onomatopoeia for “fun” or “surprise”.
 Incredibly, they generated $10mn in sales and had 3mn customers in just one year.
 However, this was largely the byproduct of ample Facebook ad spend during a period few thought to advertise there.
 Facebook’s advertiser density was so weak that CPMs were cheap enough for Coupang to show every Korean 72 Coupang ads a month.
 This is not to discredit them, as they did adopt a novel platform to advertise far before others recognized its power.
 Even more remarkably–despite their early success with “top line” numbers and prodigious growth–they realized something essential to the sustainability of Coupang’s future.

-While they could easily acquire customers, what they were offering was unsustainable: customers were solely interested in saving a few bucks and merchants were only happy to play along until they figured out that the immense traffic the “groupon” brought them never translated to positive economics.
+While they could easily acquire customers with very cheap customer acquisition costs (CAC), what they were offering was unsustainable: customers were solely interested in saving a few bucks and merchants were only happy to play along until they figured out that the immense traffic the “groupon” brought them never translated to positive economics.
 Coupang (like other Groupon-type businesses) was quite successful in getting consumers onto their platforms—after all, who doesn’t like 50% off?
 The problem was that once a merchant realized the model’s poor economics, they left.
+This is in part the merchant’s fault too as the waves of customers stressed their capacity and staff, which resulted in poor consumer experience, dashing the possibility of customers returning.
 Coupang was then stuck trying to fervently sign up more merchants.
 This worked for a while, but eventually merchants came to understand that this was a flawed customer acquisition tool and they were no longer interested in participating, which meant the Groupon-like marketplaces had their deal selection dry up, which in turn lead to consumer churn.
+In the meantime though, Coupang did build a nice business for themselves as they had very high gross margins and attractive cash flow dynamics with low CACs and customer payment far in advance of merchant remittance.
+However, there were signs that this was not maintainable.
 (Since we couldn’t resist, full tangent on the flaws of the business model below).

 The basic Groupon business model is as follows: a merchant offers a steeply discounted deal contingent on a minimum number of customers participating.
 In the picture below, a merchant is offering a 50% discount contingent on getting 100 people to participate in the deal.
 As a consumer, you first sign up for the deal and put in your credit card info, but are only charged for the deal once the minimum number of customers join it.
 Since you only get the deal if you reach a critical point of participation, you are incentivized to share the deal with friends and on social media.